-“Have plenty of writing utensils and things to write on,” adds Yoel Joa, assistant director of orientation and new student programs at Oakland University in Rochester.
+“Have plenty of writing utensils and things to write on,” adds Yoel Joa, the former assistant director of orientation and new student programs – now the assistant director of resident life – at Oakland University in Rochester.
 Writing physically not your thing?
 A tablet can be especially helpful, he says.

 Speaking of electronic devices, don’t get stuck with a dead laptop, phone or tablet.
 Joa advises students to bring along extra chargers.